Mahady-95/facebook_post_test/jira_details.md

 **ID:** PF-7 <br>
 **Story:** PF-6 <br>
 **Summary:** Uploading Image on Facebook <br>
-**Description:** As a user, I want to make a post on Facebook by uploading images and tagging people.
+**Description:** As a user, I want to make a post on Facebook by uploading images and tagging people !!!.